neolefty/taxonpages-dev/README.md

 # This Fork of [TaxonPages](https://github.com/SpeciesFileGroup/taxonpages)

+Is the **dev branch** deployed to https://neolefty.github.io/taxonpages-dev/ with data from a populated database that is _not_ PERC.
+Temporary setup for testing and development.

 Is for exploration of TaxonPages for the
 [Purdue Entomological Research Collection (PERC)](https://ag.purdue.edu/department/entm/perc/) and hosting via GitHub Pages, configured following [these instructions](https://github.com/SpeciesFileGroup/taxonpages).